Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Three classifications of juvenile chronic arthritis are used: the classification of juvenile rheumatoid arthritis of the American College of Rheumatology (ACR), the classification of juvenile chronic arthritis of the European League against rheumatism (EULAR), the classification of juvenile idiopathic arthritis of the International League of Rheumatological Associations (ILAR).
+Three classifications of juvenile chronic arthritis are used: the American College of Rheumatology (ACR) classification of juvenile rheumatoid arthritis, the European League Against Rheumatism (EULAR) classification of juvenile chronic arthritis, and the International League of Rheumatology Associations (ILAR) classification of juvenile idiopathic arthritis.

-Classifications of juvenile arthritis
+Classification of juvenile arthritis

-Classification of the American College of Rheumatology |
+American College of Rheumatology classification |

-Classification of the European League against rheumatism |
+Classification of the European League Against Rheumatism |

 Classification of the International League of Rheumatology Associations |